jbiason/blog/content/reviews/books/handson-microservices-with-rust.md

-end, which should've picked by the editor; there are a bunch of weird explanations and the incredible tendency of use a different package on each project (one project uses Hyper, the other Rocket, the other Actix-Web) which should've been picked by the reviewer; the whole book have a bunch of what the code is doing, but not why it was designed that way.
+end, which should've picked by the editor; there are a bunch of weird explanations and the incredible tendency of use a different package on each project (one project uses Hyper, the other Rocket, the other Actix-Web) which should've been picked by the reviewer; the whole book have a bunch of text saying what the code is doing, but not why it was designed that way.

 So the whole thing feels rushed and without thought.